By default, payments are captured automatically without a delay, immediately after authorization of the payment request.

 An overview of failed captures is available in your Payment accounting report.

-When you are using a capture delay or manual capture, you can cancel the authorisation on an uncaptured payment using an API request from your POS app.
+When you use a capture delay or manual capture, you can cancel the authorization on an uncaptured payment using an API request from your POS app.

 But before you can do that, you need to:

-- Set up webhook notifications.
-Cancelling is an asynchronous operation.
+- Set up webhooks.
+Canceling is an asynchronous operation.
 We inform you whether this is successful with a CANCELLATION webhook.

 - Generate an API key.
 To cancel authorisations from a POS app, the request header must include the